 Kayak into the heart of one of the last pristine estuaries on the California coast.
 The day is spent paddling amongst the eelgrass and oyster beds, exploring the coastline in search of bat rays, leopard shark, harbor seals, and water fowl including white pelicans.

 The 4 hour tour will explore Home Bay and the oyster beds traveling along the shoreline roving in the main bay.
 Typically we see the same wildlife on both tours, but we paddle approximately 5 miles vs. approximately 10 miles on the 6 hour tour.
-The 6 hour tour usually makes it to the mouth of the estero, where we stop on the sand spit to stretch our legs and enjoy a delicious picnic snack of fresh baked bread, local cheeses, and fresh fruit.
-After enjoying our snack there may be time for a walk amongst the dunes, on the beach, or up the hillside to enjoy the view.
+Both tours will stop on a beach to enjoy a picnic snack of fresh baked bread, local cheeses, and fresh fruit.
+After enjoying our snack on the 6hr tour, there may be time for a walk amongst the dunes, on the beach, or up the hillside to enjoy the view.
 This tidally influenced waterway will certainly delight as we paddle amongst the open rolling hills and wildlife.

 Drakes Estero is closed to paddlers annually for Harbor Seal pupping season March 1 thur June 30.